Dave Ingram

-David Richard Bjerregaard Ingram (born 25 January 1969) is a death metal vocalist from Birmingham, England.
-He began his career replacing Mark "Barney" Greenway in UK death metal band Benediction when Greenway decided to focus solely on Napalm Death.
+David Richard Ingram (born 25 January 1969) is a death metal vocalist from Birmingham, England.
+He began his career replacing Mark "Barney" Greenway in death metal band Benediction when Greenway decided to focus solely on Napalm Death.
 Ingram stayed with Benediction until March 1998, when he joined Bolt Thrower, officially replacing Martin van Drunen after having handled vocals temporarily for the band during a show on 4 July 1997 in Zwickau Germany.